vishwesh3/vishwesh3.github.io/_posts/2018-06-16-tafy-find-best-time-to-leave.markdown

   - Download [Tafy](http://bit.ly/tafy) from [chrome webstore](http://bit.ly/tafy).
   - Open [Google maps](http://bit.ly/v-maps)
-  - Search for the destination.
+  - Set your source and destination.
   - Click on directions.
-  - Enter/Select Origin.
   - See the magic.

   Now you can close the maps tab.
 [Tafy](http://bit.ly/tafy) is ready to do it's job.